F47-503/autoemoji/README.md

 2 models are trained :
 - first is reaction predicting itself (`LGBM_model_vectors`)
 - second is for choosing whether to post reaction or not, default reaction is like, and model determines whether we should post like or not. (`LGBM_model_vectors_default`)
-For both models we use LightGBM Classifier with weighted classes.
+For both models we use LightGBM Classifier.
 Both models are trained on my dataset.

 ###  With script `inference.py` you can run the bot